DSTOLF/dxgitlabci/README.md

 # Pre-reqs

-- Add your dSource to Delphix first (otherwise we'll nothing to clone);
+- Add your dSource to Delphix first (otherwise we'll have nothing to clone);
 - It's advisable to set the DELPHIX_DSOURCE repo environment variable, otherwise we'll just pick the first dSource that containts APP_PREFIX on its name;
 - A VDB Group named `${APP_PREFIX}-VDBS` should be previously created in Delphix.